 → Here are settings how you practice your vocabulary.
 Depending on what you want to do during the specific learning session you change them on the fly.

 Entering meta data like a title and your contact info is relevant if you plan to make your collection available for other people.
-Use → to edit the data.
+Use the → menu item to edit the data.

 Depending on what your learning sessions are going to be about it can be relevant to have further Vocabulary Columns show up in your edit section.
-To choose these columns select View from the menubar and then Vocabulary Columns.
+To choose these columns select the → menu item.
 There you can determine if the columns for Pronunciation, Word Type, Synonym, Antonym, Example, Comment and/or Paraphrase are to be shown.

 Set up some grammar details to let Parley help you.
-Use → to pull up the grammar dialog.
+Use the → menu item to pull up a grammar.

 Table 5.1.
 Personal Pronouns in English

-Tenses: Depending on the language, you can enter the right tenses which you later want to learn how to conjugate.
-Examples are: Simple Present, Simple Past, Future I etc.
+Tenses tab: Depending on the language, you can enter the right tenses which you later want to learn how to conjugate.
+Examples are: Simple Present, Simple Past, Future I, etc.

-Btw. by clicking on the Add Language button you can add an additional language to your collection.
+Btw. by pressing on the button you can add an additional language to your collection.

-Under Tenses you will find the various tenses that are available for a verb form.
-You can add to the tenses that are already there by clicking on New, modify with Modify or in case something does not actually exist simply Delete the tense after having it selected.
+Under Tenses tab you will find the various tenses that are available for a verb form.
+You can add to the tenses that are already there by pressing the buttons , or in case something does not actually exist simply the tense after having it selected.